edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/readme.md

 ## Server side socket <a name="item4"></a>

-The server side socket is quite similar to the client side, but instead of using connect, we need to bind and listen for connections and then accept the connection with the methods '.listen()' and '.accept()':
+The server side socket is quite similar to the client side, but instead of using connect, we need to bind and listen for connections and then accept the connection with the methods '.listen(n)' and '.accept()':
 ```python
 import socket
 s = socket.socket(socket.AF_INET, socket.SOCK_STREAM)